TonioGela/marp/README.md

 # TonioGela's Marp Slides Template

-Slides template and them to be used with [marp-cli], a handy "Markdown to slides" tool that features a presenter's view.
+Slides template and theme to be used with [marp-cli], a handy "Markdown to slides" tool that features a presenter's view.

 This theme reflects the one built for [my blog](https://toniogela.dev).